AbdullahHasan0/Document-QA-Assistant-RAG-Hugging-Face-LangChain-Gradio-/README.md

 What benefits are available to employees?

+Summarize the main points of section 3.

 ## 📝 Notes

-Works for any text-based PDF, not tied to a specific file.
+Works for any text-based PDF (not images).

-Scanned PDFs (images) are not supported without OCR.
+For scanned PDFs, you’ll need OCR (e.g., Tesseract + PyMuPDF).

-The pipeline can be adapted for finance, legal, technical manuals, academic papers, etc.
+Can be easily adapted for finance, legal, technical manuals, research papers, and more.

 ## 📦 Dependencies